zitadel/zitadel/docs/docs/quickstarts/call-zitadel-api/dot-net.md

 The client [SDK](https://github.com/caos/zitadel-net) handles all necessary OAuth 2.0 requests and sends the required headers to the ZITADEL API.

-You'll need a service account assigned with the Org-owner role (or another role, depending on the needed API requests).
+You'll need a service account assigned with the *ORG_OWNER* role (or another role, depending on the needed API requests).
-You'll also need the account's service key in a JSON file.
+You'll also need the service account's JSON key in a file.

-For background information, we recommend reading the guide on [how to access the ZITADEL API](../../guides/api/access-zitadel-apis) and the associated guides for a basic knowledge of :
+For background information, we recommend reading the guide on [how to access the ZITADEL API](../../guides/api/access-zitadel-apis) and the associated guides for a basic knowledge of:
  - [Recommended Authorization Flows](../../guides/authorization/oauth-recommended-flows)
  - [Service Users](../../guides/authentication/serviceusers)

-> Be sure that you have a valid JSON key and that its service account is either `ORG_OWNER` or at least `ORG_OWNER_VIEWER`.
+> Be sure that you have a valid JSON key and that its service account is either *ORG_OWNER* or at least *ORG_OWNER_VIEWER*.

 ## .NET Setup